Rent Free: Plot

-As described in a film magazine, Buell Arnister Jr. (Reid) is a New York City artist cast off by his father Buell Arnister Sr. (Barrows) who had planned a legal career for him.
-Facing poverty and dispossessed by an irate landlady (Leighton), he moves his belongings including his dog to the roof of a 68th Street apartment building, and then becomes a squatter in a mansion that had a door to its roof left open.
-On a nearby roof he sees two young women, Barbara Teller (Lee) and her friend Justine Tate (Short), who similarly have been dispossessed.
+As described in a film magazine, Buell Arnister Jr. is a New York City artist cast off by his father Buell Arnister Sr. who had planned a legal career for him.
+Facing poverty and dispossessed by an irate landlady, he moves his belongings including his dog to the roof of a 68th Street apartment building, and then becomes a squatter in a mansion that had a door to its roof left open.
+On a nearby roof he sees two young women, Barbara Teller and her friend Justine Tate, who similarly have been dispossessed.
 When a storm collapses the tent that the women were living in, the artist rescues them and takes them to the mansion, where they also become squatters.
 It develops that the mansion had been the property of Barbara's father.
-The stepmother (McDowell) has married the foreign Count de Mourney (Geldart) and they return home to discover the squatters, resulting in a series of funny conglomerations.
+The stepmother has married the foreign Count de Mourney and they return home to discover the squatters, resulting in a series of funny conglomerations.
 The troubles are settled after finding a letter and will from the deceased father which take care of Barbara in a proper financial manner and everything is resolved in a happy ending, even for the disdainful stepmother.